Necron3574/Necron3574.github.io/pages/aspire24.md

 I made my way to the registration counter where they gave me my ID card.
 We were divided into 2 tracks, based on the animals, the deer and the orca.
 I made my way to the hall for the Orca track where we kicked off Day 1 of Start Strong plus.
 We started with a keynote fireside chat from Charlotte Yarkoni (President of Commerce and Ecosystem).
-She spoke about her Journey into Microsoft and how she really valued accountability and trust.
+She spoke about her journey into Microsoft and how she really valued accountability and trust.
 She talked about building accountability and trust as one of the the key values she believed in.
 She also told us something really important - "managers are not mind readers" and emphasized on how we really need to communicate what we want to our managers to be able to get what we need.
-We then had an activity in which we were given pieces of paper with values, softwares and skills which we had to map to create the microsoft code of whats, whys and hows.
+We then had an activity in which we were given pieces of paper with values, softwares and skills which we had to map to create the Microsoft code of whats, whys and hows.
 We needed to map every "what" (software/product) to a "why" (value) and a "how" (skill) which was very insightful.

 Next up we had a session on "Future Proofing".
-We had an activity lined up for this where we were given a hypthetical scenario.
+We had an activity lined up for this where we were given a hypothetical scenario.

 "Microsoft has ventured into the field of AI-based education and have put out an AI product which is supposed to replace teachers in the field of education.
 However, this product is failing."

 We were given 15 minutes to find all the possible reasons why this product could fail.
-We had a huge chartpaper on the table and multiple sticky notes and we had to brainstorm all possible problems that can occur and paste them on the chart.
+We had a huge chart paper on the table and multiple sticky notes and we had to brainstorm all possible problems that can occur and paste them on the chart.

-Then, we were asked to grade them on a graph with the X axis being Probability of Occurence and Y axis being the Potential Impact.
+Then, we were asked to grade them on a graph with the X axis being Probability of occurence and Y axis being the Potential impact.
 The 3 major problems on the top right of the graph (with max probability and impact) were then chosen and wew had to come up with ways to mitigate the risks.

 We came up with the major problems to be: